Data-Driven Predictive Control for Linear Parameter-Varying Systems

-In this example we illustrate the performance of the proposed LPV data-predictive control method when it is implemented onto an LPV system, where the scheduling variable depends only on exogenous signals, i.e., independent of the system dynamics.
-In this case LPV models usually represent time-varying systems.
+\shortsubsection{Example 1: Academic example} In this example we illustrate the performance of the proposed LPV data-predictive control method when it is applied on an LPV system where the scheduling variable depends only on exogenous signals, i.e., independent of the system dynamics.
 We consider a numerical example taken from \cite{LaGiToGa10} on which we compare the performance of the LPV-DPC with an LPV-MPC design.

 Consider a SISO LPV system represented by \eqref{eq:lpvio} with $n_\mr{a}=2,n_\mr{b}=2$ and